sanity-io/assist/plugin/README.md

 The plugin will now work for any dataset in your project.

 **Note:** You can revoke this token at any time to disable Sanity AI Assist service.
 A new token has to be generated via the plugin UI for it to work again.

+### Permissions

+If your project is using custom roles (Enterprise), there are some additional considerations.

+To see AI Assist presence when running instructions, users will need read access to documents of `_type=="sanity.assist.task.status"`.

+To edit instructions, users will need read and write access to documents of `_type=="sanity.assist.schemaType.annotations"`.

+Note that instructions run using the permissions of the user invoking it, so only fields that the user themselves can edit can be changed by the instruction instance.

 ## Schema configuration